-The choir is made up of students from grades 9 to 12.
-This performance based group rehearses at 8:00 AM and over the lunch hour, and works towards concerts, festivals and a spring tour.
+The choir is made up of students from grades 9 to 12, this is a full year course offered every other day at 8:00 AM or lunch hour, that works towards concerts, festivals and a spring tour (every second year).
 We study a variety of musical styles from around the world, including classical, jazz, pop, folk and Broadway.
 Through the repertoire studied, we work towards musical literacy.